Costas Menegakis: 2021 federal election

-45th federal election
+2025 federal election

-In February 2024, Menegakis announced that he was seeking the Conservative Party nomination, Aurora—Oak Ridges—Richmond Hill for the upcoming federal election.
+In February 2024, Menegakis announced that he was seeking the Conservative Party nomination in Aurora—Oak Ridges—Richmond Hill for the upcoming federal election.
 Initially, he was expected to compete against former National Post columnist Sabrina Maddeaux, Aurora town councillor Rachel Gilliland, former Richmond Hill city councillor Carmine Perrelli, and small business owner Yun Liu.
-However, on May 9, Maddeaux announced that she was suspending her campaign due to concerns that the party was not taking her allegations of an anonymous email smear campaign against her seriously.
+However, on May 9, Maddeaux announced that she was suspending her campaign due to concerns that the Party was not taking her allegations of an anonymous email smear campaign against her seriously.
 The Conservative Party stated that Maddeaux was the only candidate who had access to the Conservative membership list at the time of the alleged smear campaign.
-Gilliland, whose nomination application was rejected by the party, raised concerns about the nomination process by stating that she had less support among the existing Conservative membership.
+Gilliland, whose nomination application was rejected by the Party, raised concerns about the nomination process by stating that she had less support among the existing Conservative membership.
 Menegakis later defeated Perrelli to become the Conservative nominee.

+Menegakis went on to defeat incumbent Liberal MP, Leah Taylor Roy in the 2025 federal election, 54.7% to 42.8%.

-Personal Life
+Personal life

 Menegakis lives with his wife in the Oak Ridges area of Richmond Hill, Ontario.
 He is a father of two and grandfather of two.
 He holds a degree in Business from Concordia University’s Faculty of Commerce.
 Prior to entering politics, Menegakis worked in senior corporate management before founding a marketing company that provided logistics services to national and international clients.